Scott Wilson: After Death, A Tribute To His Amazing Career

 Actor Scott Wilson had an incredible career, one that started with tremendous classics and ended with his involvement in several beloved television series.
-Two years after his death, let us take a look at Wilson’s incredible career and his work after his beloved performance as Hershel Greene on The Walking Dead.
+Four years after his death, let us take a look at Wilson’s incredible career and his work after his beloved performance as Hershel Greene on The Walking Dead.

-Right out the gate, Scott Wilson had an impressive career.
+Right out of the gate, Scott Wilson had an impressive career.
 His first film appearance was with 1967’s In the Heat of the Night, which would go on to win five Academy Awards, including Best Picture.

 In 1983, he would appear in The Right Stuff, which also earned eight Academy Award nominations and would go on to win four.
 Like In the Heat of the Night and In Cold Blood, The Right Stuff would be added to the United States Film Registry by the Library of Congress for being “culturally, historically, or aesthetically significant.”

 Some highlights of Scott Wilson’s illustrious career include appearing in Tim Robbins’ 1995 film Dead Man Walking, appearing as General George Marshall in Michael Bay’s 2001 film, Pearl Harbor, and Wilson would appear in the “Orison” episode of The X-Files.

 In 2003 alone, Scott Wilson would appear in both Patty Jenkins’ Monster and the Tom Cruise-starring The Last Samurai.
 In the years following, Wilson was also cast in a significant role in 2005’s Junebug and as a doctor in Bong Joon-ho’s 2006 monster film, The Host.

-In 2006, Scott Wilson would win the Screen Actor Guild’s Ralph Morgan Award for service to the guild’s Hollywood members.
+In 2006, Scott Wilson would win the Screen Actors Guild’s Ralph Morgan Award for service to the guild’s Hollywood members.
 Wilson was a member of SAG for over 40 years when he received the nomination.
 According to Variety, who reported on the award, Wilson had taken the leading role in resolving major issues such as the task force that created Global Rule One, which would make members of SAG work under SAG contracts anywhere in the world.
 He also served on multiple guild committees for decades and was a member of the SAG National Low Budget Committee.

 Hershel’s optimistic view of the world was both refreshing and frustrating on a show like The Walking Dead, as he kept a barn full of zombies, hoping that there would one day be a cure.
-Hershel’s farm would be the primary location for Season Two.
+Hershel’s farm would be the primary location for Season 2.

 Hershel Greene was also one of the few characters from the comic series and the television show to cross over into the Telltale Games The Walking Dead franchise.
 In the first season of the game, lead characters Lee Everett and Clementine come to Hershel’s farm and ask for shelter.

-In 2015, Scott Wilson would receive a People’s Choice Award nomination for Favorite TV Character We miss Most for his performance of Hershel Greene on The Walking Dead.
+In 2015, Scott Wilson would receive a People’s Choice Award nomination for Favorite TV Character We Miss Most for his performance of Hershel Greene on The Walking Dead.